eshelB/decure/README.md

 SNIP-20 tokens.
 Powered by Secret Network, privacy is preserved for reviewers.

-This example demonstrates how to query different contracts, and how to use [CashMap](https://github.com/scrtlabs/secret-toolkit/tree/master/packages/incubator) - the only
-KV data structure in secret that can be iterated through (other KV data structures cannot, because keys are not known in advance).
+This example demonstrates how to query different contracts, and how to use [CashMap](https://github.com/scrtlabs/secret-toolkit/tree/master/packages/incubator) - the only key-value data structure in secret that can be iterated through (other key-value data structures cannot, because keys are not known in advance).

 ### Why are ratings and reviews here trustworthy?